anmarkoulis/event-sourcing/docs/presentation/presentation.md

 ## **Snapshots require aggregate changes** - rebuild state efficiently

 <!--
-This is a real story that happened to us.
-John has been using our system for 2 years and has 10,000+ events.
-When he tried to change his password, it took 5 seconds.
-He was frustrated and asked "Why is this so slow?"
+Another real-world challenge in event sourcing is performance degradation as event streams grow longer.
+Consider a user who has been active for 2 years and accumulated 10,000+ events.
+When they try to change their password, the system has to replay all those events to reconstruct their current state, which can take 5 seconds or more.
 This is the performance challenge of event sourcing - replaying thousands of events takes time.

 The solution is snapshots - we save state every 1,000 events.
 Instead of replaying 10,000 events, we only replay the recent 50 events since the last snapshot.
 This reduces the password change time from 5 seconds to 0.5 seconds.